 This assignment will make you more familiar with the Unix system call interface and the shell by implementing several features in a small shell, which we will refer to as the 6.828 shell.
 You can do this assignment on any operating system that supports the Unix API (a Linux Athena machine, your laptop with Linux or MacOS, etc.).
-At the end of class submit your shell to the submission web site as a text file with the name "hwN.c", where N is the homework number as listed on the schedule.
+Submit your 6.828 shell to the submission web site as a text file with the name "hwN.c", where N is the homework number as listed on the schedule.

-Download the skeleton of the xv6 shell, and look it over.
-The skeleton shell contains two main parts: parsing shell commands and implementing them.
+Download the 6.828 shell, and look it over.
+The 6.828 shell contains two main parts: parsing shell commands and implementing them.
 The parser recognizes only simple shell commands such as the following:

 $ gcc sh.cwhich produce an a.out file, which you can run:

-$ ./a.out < t.shThis execution will panic because you have not implemented several features.
+$ ./a.out < t.shThis execution will print error messages because you have not implemented several features.
 In the rest of this assignment you will implement those features.

 Implement simple commands, such as:

 The parser already builds an execcmd for you, so the only code you have to write is for the ' ' case in runcmd.
 You might find it useful to look at the manual page for exec; type "man 3 exec", and read about execv.
 Print an error message when exec fails.

 To test your program, compile and run the resulting a.out: